Getting The Most From The 2024 UK Corporate Governance Reforms

 SENIOR ASSOCIATE CONSULTANT

-Knut is a Senior Finance professional with 19+ years of global experience.
-He specialises in Finance Transformation and Internal Audit, with particular expertise in Risk & Financial Controls, Process Design & Deploy, Shared-Service Set-Up and Migrations.
+Knut is a Senior Finance professional with 22+ years of global experience.
+He specialises in Finance Transformation and Internal Audit, with particular expertise in Risk & Financial Controls, Process Design & Deployment, and Shared-Services Optimisation.

 Reform of Audit, Internal Controls and Governance